marcoslar/marcoslar.com/setup.md

 Impressive because this guy uses a Lithium-ion battery that, in theory, should have already went south.
 I use my iPOD every week when running or playing outdoors.
 The most inconvenient part would be that the jack/usb cable is very fragile (the original one got broken and then lost).

-I'm currently looking for a replacement, but so far nothing comes close (@{perhaps the <a href="https://en.wikipedia.org/wiki/SanDisk_Sansa#SanDisk_Clip_Sport_Go">SanDisk Clip</a>?... too big in comparison||the Mighty Vibe?
-It plays nothing but Spotify playlists; so dumb}@); so if you know some decent and small MP3 player let me know.
+In 2022 I got myself a <a href="https://en.wikipedia.org/wiki/SanDisk_portable_media_players#SanDisk_Clip_Sport_Go">
+SanDisk Clip Sport Go</a>.
+Pretty decent!
+It's a bit bigger than the iPOD shuffle, but I can definitely carry it on my pocket (the clip is strong enough to carry the device hanging from the jacket).

 ### Software

-I like to keep dependencies at a minimum.
 These days I try to run as much as I can in virtual machines.
 Nevertheless, this is a list of some programs I have installed in my laptop:

 - IntelliJ IDEA (e.g., Goland, PyCharm)
 - Vim
 - iTerm2
 - Vagrant
+- Docker
 - VMware
 - Git
 - Chrome, Firefox
 - f.lux
 - VLC
 - OpenEmu